janse180/dynamiccluster/deploy.md

 	pip install python-novaclient

 Note: pip 7.1 seems not compatible with novaclient.
-But pip 1.3 works fine though. python-pip in epel is 7.1, if you want to use pip 1.3, you need to use easy_install to get it.
+But pip 1.5.4 works fine though. python-pip in EPEL is 7.1, if you want to use pip 1.5.4, you need to use easy_install to get it.

-	easy_install pip==1.3.0
+	easy_install pip==1.5.4